Home > Doing Your Homework > What Do the Laws Say About Transition Plans, Goals, Services and Timelines by Sue Whitney

 IEPs for Success by Dr. Barbara Bateman.
 This article includes extensive discussion of transition and transition plans.

 The IEP for Transition Age Students.
-Excellent article about IEPs for "transition-aged students."
+An older article (2002) but excellent information about IEPs for "transition-aged students."
 Learn about transition requirements, members of the IEP transition team (including student and parents), special factors for the IEP team to consider (published by the National Center on Secondary Education and Transition and The Pacer Center).